 Shift and Save

-Time-of-Use (TOU) rates enable you to save money if you shift your energy use away from the high-demand evening and overnight hours that are at a higher kWh rate.
+Shift and Save is a time-of-use (TOU) rate that enables you to save money if you shift your energy use away from the high-demand evening and overnight hours that are at a higher kWh rate.
 The more you shift your energy usage away from those hours, the more money you could save.

 Participation